Neptune Blog

 1. Loss functions and metrics for regression:

-• Smooth Absolute Error: It’s the absolute difference between the estimated value and true value for the predictions lying close to the real value, and it’s the square of the difference between the estimated and the true values of the outliers (or points far off from predicted values).
+• Smooth Absolute Error: it’s the absolute difference between the estimated value and true value for the predictions lying close to the real value, and it’s the square of the difference between the estimated and the true values of the outliers (or points far off from predicted values).
 Essentially, it’s a combination of MSE and MAE.

-See in app
+See in the app

 2. Loss functions for classification: